Towards Designing Optimal Sensing Matrices for Generalized Linear Inverse Problems

+Note that the same fundamental limit $1/d(Y)$ appears for both noiseless recovery (Theorem \ref{Lem:converse2}) and noise sensitivity (Theorem \ref{The:noise_opt}) converse results.
+The situation is similar to the pioneering work \cite{Wu10} which established the information theoretical limits for compressed sensing.

-{Note that Theorem \ref{The:noise_opt} is different from Theorem \ref{Lem:converse2} in that it holds for any eigenvalue value distribution $P_\lambda$ satisfying Assumption (A.2).
-Also, the MMSE and the noise sensitivity may be calculated using the replica method \citep{maillard2019high}.
-However, since the correctness of the replica predictions has not been proved for the current setting, we do not pursue it in this paper and leave it as possible future work.}
+We would also like to mention that the asymptotic MMSE (and so the noise sensitivity) may be calculated using the replica method \cite{maillard2019high}.
+However, since the correctness of the replica predictions has not been proved for the current setting, we do not pursue it in this paper and leave it as possible future work.